MekhG/CavityPulse-QC/README.md

 ### `pulses/pulse_shapes.py`

 Defines the Gaussian pulse envelope as a standalone function of time.
-Waveform generation is kept in its own module because pulse shaping is a core abstraction in pulse-level control systems — it is the one piece of the pipeline a hardware engineer would actually redesign first when moving to more advanced pulse families.
+Waveform generation is kept in its own module because pulse shaping is a core abstraction in pulse-level control systems, it is the one piece of the pipeline a hardware engineer would actually redesign first when moving to more advanced pulse families.

 ### `noise/noise_model.py`